Deborah Brown: Life and work

 From the mid-sixties onwards Brown's work moved from creating papier maché reliefs on canvas to becoming increasingly three dimensional, and upon a suggestion from George MacCann, Brown began to work with fibre-glass.
 In 1966 she was introduced to the owner of the Hendricks Gallery where she secured a one-woman exhibition that same year.
 In 1969 Brown had a solo exhibition at the Arts Council of Northern Ireland gallery.
 Brown donated a picture to an exhibition to raise funds for victims of civil disturbances in Belfast in the autumn of 1969.
-The exhibition at Queen's University was organised by Sheelagh Flanagan and showed the work of T P Flanagan, William Scott and F E McWilliam, in addition to Mercy Hunter, Carolyn Mulholland and more than twenty others.
+The exhibition at Queen's University was organised by Sheelagh Flanagan and showed the work of T. P. Flanagan, William Scott and F E McWilliam, in addition to Mercy Hunter, Carolyn Mulholland and more than twenty others.

 Brown was awarded the IR£400 Carroll Open Prize for painting at the Irish Exhibition of Living Art in 1970 for Fibreglass form on canvas, painted red and black.

 Brown served as chairperson of the Visual Arts Committee of the Arts Council throughout the 1970s.
-In 1973 Brown joined Theo McNab in representing Ireland at the Cagnes-sur-Mer International Festival.
+In 1973, Brown joined Theo McNab in representing Ireland at the Cagnes-sur-Mer International Festival.

-In 1982 the Arts Council delivered a major retrospective of her work hosted by the Ulster Museum and the Hugh Lane Municipal Gallery.
+In 1982, the Arts Council delivered a major retrospective of her work hosted by the Ulster Museum and the Hugh Lane Municipal Gallery.
 Two years later Brown was invited to show with ROSC alongside 7 other Irish artists including Felim Egan, Barrie Cooke and Seán Scully which resulted in a further exhibition in the following year with the same artists, in the Armstrong Gallery in New York.
-Around the same time Brown retired from her Father's firm and relocated back to Cushendun where she converted two outhouses into a studio.
+Around the same time Brown retired from her father's firm and relocated back to Cushendun where she converted two outhouses into a studio.

 At this time Brown was working on mainly animals in wire and papier-maché and when Sheelagh Flanagan became her agent in Northern Ireland she cast her first sheep in bronze and fulfilled Lord Belmore's request to cast a life-size papier-maché goat in bronze.
 That goat who served as a model is known as Johann, and was owned by the local vet in Cushendun until he was culled in the Foot and Mouth crisis of 2001.
 The bronze now sits on the same site as the animal normally sat, and has become a popular local landmark.
-Brown's animal sculpture's were exhibited at Flanagan's Shambles Gallery in 1989.
+Brown's animal sculptures were exhibited at Flanagan's Shambles Gallery in 1989.

 A Brown self-portrait was amongst 15 new exhibits inaugurated to the National Self Portrait Collection of Ireland in a show at the Kneafsey Gallery, Limerick, in spring 1987.
 The Solomon Gallery in Dublin hosted an exhibition of Brown's sculptures in November of the same year.

-In 2016 Brown was the recipient of the Mullan Gallery Prize for the best sculpture at the Annual Royal Ulster Academy exhibition at the Ulster Museum for her work The Visitor.
+In 2016, Brown was the recipient of the Mullan Gallery Prize for the best sculpture at the Annual Royal Ulster Academy exhibition at the Ulster Museum for her work The Visitor.

+Death

+Brown died on 8 April 2023 in Donegal, having spent around two decades of her life in the town of Ramelton.
+She was 95.